 The Fourth and Final Payment Attempt

-14 days after the third failed payment attempt our billing system automatically tries to process the payment one final time.
+14 days after the first failed payment attempt our billing system automatically tries to process the payment one final time.
 If payment is successful there’s nothing further that you need to do.

 However, if this fourth payment attempt fails our billing system will cancel your hosting plan automatically.
 This will mean that you no longer have an active hosting plan.